How to write good prompts

 </example>

 It’s a common practice to structure system and user prompts into sections.
-Some people like to use markdown formatting to make the prompt more readable, others use xml tags.
-You can also use reverse backticks (```) to delimit code blocks or JSON objects.
-Regardless of the method you use, make sure to do it consistently.
+Some people like to use Markdown formatting to make the prompt more readable, while others use XML tags.
+You can also use triple backticks (```) to delimit code blocks or JSON objects.
+There’s no clear better way between delimiters.
+The only problem is not doing it consistently.

-I really haven’t checked if there is any hard evidence that proves this really improves performance because it just feels right.
-It also helps with readability.
-You will spend a lot of time iterating on prompts, so making them easy to read is already a good investment on its own.
+I really haven’t checked if there’s any hard evidence proving this improves performance.
+It just feels right and makes prompts easier to read.
+You’ll spend a lot of time iterating on prompts, so being able to read them quickly is already a good investment on its own.

 System prompt